therealbstern/apcupsd/branches/Branch-3_14/doc/manual/manual.rst

 CGI Credits
 ~~~~~~~~~~~

-Many thanks go to Russell Kroll rkroll at exploits.org who wrote
+Many thanks go to Russell Kroll rkroll@exploits.org who wrote
 the CGI programs to work with his UPS Monitoring system named
 Network UPS Tools (NUT).
 Thanks
-also to Jonathan Benson jbenson at technologist.com for initially
+also to Jonathan Benson jbenson@technologist.com for initially
 adapting the upsstatus.cgi program to work with apcupsd.

 We have enhanced the bar graph program and hope that our changes